MilchRatchet/Luminary/README.md

 - You need Optix 7 SDK and you will need to specify the installation directory in `Luminary/CMake/FindOptix.cmake`
 - You need an AVX compatible CPU

+In `Luminary/lib/cuda/directives.cuh` are some preprocessor directives that can be used to tune performance to quality in the CUDA kernel.

 # Literature

 This is a list of papers I used for this project so far: